Storm Damage Roof? A Homeowner's Action Plan

 Hail damage can be deceptive because it doesn't always cause an immediate leak.
 On asphalt shingles, it often looks like dark, bruised spots where the protective granules have been knocked away.
 These granules are essential for shielding the shingle from UV rays, and their loss can cause the roof to age prematurely.
 After a hailstorm, check your gutters and downspouts for an accumulation of these tiny black granules, which look like coarse sand.
 You may also notice dents on your metal flashing, vents, or gutters.
 This type of hail impact weakens your roof's overall integrity.

-Water Damage and Interior Leaks
+Finding Water Stains and Interior Leaks

 The most stressful sign of roof damage is often discovered inside your home.
 A new water stain on the ceiling, peeling paint near a wall, or a musty smell in your attic are all red flags that water has found a way in.
 Leaks don't always appear directly below the point of damage, as water can travel along rafters and insulation before it becomes visible.
 These interior signs are a clear signal that your roof’s defenses have been compromised by missing shingles, hail impacts, or damaged flashing.
 Addressing the source of the water intrusion is critical to preventing mold growth and structural issues.

-Structural Damage from Falling Debris
+Assessing Structural Damage from Falling Debris

 The most severe and immediate threat to your home comes from falling debris, like tree limbs or entire trees.
 This type of impact can cause obvious structural damage, such as a visible hole in the roof, a sagging roofline, or cracked rafters in your attic.
 It can also create secondary hazards, including downed power lines or damaged gas lines on or near your property.
 If you see any signs of major structural impact, your first priority is safety.
 Do not go on the roof or into the attic to inspect it yourself.
 It’s best to call a professional immediately to assess the situation safely and secure the property from further harm.